-We have invested £1.1 million in responsible lender, Five Lamps, based near Stockton-On-Tees.
+We have committed £1.1 million to responsible lender, Five Lamps, based near Stockton-On-Tees.

 The investment is part of a £5 million deal over six years that will help vulnerable households across the UK break out of the cycle of high-cost debt.
 SASC is one of nine investors and the deal represents the largest-ever single investment in a UK community lender.

 The funding will mobilise over £60 million of lending, enabling Five Lamps to offer over 100,000 affordable personal loans under its Conduit brand, through a dedicated subsidiary called Five Lamps Trading Ltd.

 Financial exclusion is a pressing issue in the UK, and high-cost credit is widespread.
 3.1 million UK adults have one or more high-cost loans or have had one in the past year.
 Potentially vulnerable people are twice as likely to have used high-cost credit as other UK adults; younger single parents are three times as likely.
 6.5 million UK adults have no cash savings, leaving them particularly vulnerable to financial shocks and more likely to turn to high-cost credit in times of financial need(i).